Trump, facing pushback, vows US will be stronger on trade

 Trump wrote in a series of tweets that his trade negotiations with China and a slew of U.S. allies would break down large trade barriers faced by American farmers.
 He said that China "already charges a tax of 16% on soybeans.
 Canada has all sorts of trade barriers on our Agricultural products.
 Not acceptable!"

-In a conference call later Monday with grassroots supporters, he said, "We will be in a very strong position very soon.
+In a conference call later Monday with grassroots supporters, he said: "We will be in a very strong position very soon.
 We don't want to be taken advantage of anymore."

 The president last week imposed tariffs on steel and aluminum imports from top U.S. trading partners, including Canada, Mexico and the European Union.
 And he has threatened tariffs on up to $200 billion in Chinese imports, raising the potential for retaliation in a dispute involving the globe's two largest economies.